astronomer/docs/learn/airflow-isolated-environments.md

 In this guide you'll learn:

-- How to use the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
+- How to use the `@task.virtualenv` decorator / PythonVirtualenvOperator.
 - How to use the `@task.external_python` decorator / ExternalPythonOperator.
 - Basic use of the `@task.kubernetes` decorator / KubernetesPodOperator.
 To learn more about the `@task.kubernetes` decorator and the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md) and [Run the KubernetesPodOperator on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).
 - Execute conditional task logic in a virtual environment with virtual branching operators.